 The European Securities and Markets Authority (ESMA) has today published three consultation papers under EMIR 2.2 on tiering, comparable compliance and fees.
 EMIR 2.2 amends EMIR’s regulatory and supervisory regime for central counterparties (CCPs).

-The European Securities and Markets Authority (ESMA) has today updated its Questions and Answers (Q&As) on the Securitisation Regulation (Regulation 2017/2402).
+The European Securities and Markets Authority (ESMA) has today updated its Questions and Answers (Q&As) regarding the implementation of the Central Securities Depository Regulation (CSDR).